AtsushiSakai/PythonRobotics/docs/modules/Kalmanfilter_basics.rst

 space can take values in both x and y.
 To describe them, a normal distribution with mean in both x and y is needed.

-For a multivariate distribution, mean $:raw-latex:`\mu `can be represented as a matrix,
+For a multivariate distribution, mean :math:`\mu` can be represented as a matrix,

 .. math::